jenkinsci/docker/README.md

 * `IGNORE_SECURITY_WARNINGS` -
   If `CHECK_UPDATES` is `true`, defines behavior for discovered security warnings.
   If `true`, the warnings will be just printed and ignored.
-  Otherwise the command will fail.
+  Otherwise the image will fail if security warnings are discovered.
   Default value: `false`

 It is possible to override the environment variables in images.